silabs-ibm/IBM-Cloud-Private/README.md

 [Network_Policies](Security/Network_Policies): Secure microservices deployed on kubernetes using network policies.

 [Image_Policy](Security/Image_Policy): Image policy to restrict permissible registries to pull from, apply within a namespace.

+## Authors
+Arun Balasubramanyan

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details